Maebashi Station

 Maebashi Station (前橋駅, Maebashi-eki) is a passenger railway station in the city of Maebashi, Gunma Prefecture, Japan, operated by East Japan Railway Company (JR East).
 It is one of two main railway stations of central Maebashi; the other is Chūō Maebashi Station of the private railway operator Jōmō Electric Railway.
 In 2020, the station was renovated into an "Ecoste" station, a station with a focus on environmental conservation.

 Synopsis

 Maebashi Station is the main station for the city of Maebashi, which is the prefectural capital city of Gunma Prefecture.
 Even though it is the main station of the capital city of Gunma, its lack of important train lines (Such as Shinkansen, Takasaki Line, Joetsu Line) make Takasaki Station the most important station in Gunma Prefecture.
 In addition, despite being the main station of Maebashi, Chūō Maebashi Station is closer to the city center.

 Lines

 Maebashi Station is served by the Ryōmō Line, and is located 81.9 km from the starting point of the line at Oyama Station, and 9.8 km from Takasaki Station.
 The preceding station of Maebashi-Ōshima is 5.8 km away and the following station of Shin-Maebashi is 3.2 km away.
-Some Shōnan Shinjuku Line and the Ueno-Tokyo Line services also originate at this station.
+Some Shōnan–Shinjuku Line and Ueno–Tokyo Line services also originate at this station.